“The Aventum 3 is an ostentatious showpiece of modern PC hardware.”

 The Geekbench multi-core score tells the whole story.
 The Aventum 3 hits 40,438, which is 25 percent higher than the score of 30,069 we saw from Falcon Northwest’s Tiki, which had a Core i7-5960X overclocked to 4.3GHz.
 The Core i7-6700K systems shown in the graph, which were overclocked to around 4.7GHz, are way behind.
-Handbrake is the most impressive show of the Core i7-6950X’s power, as it encoded our 420 megabyte, 4K test trailer to x.265 in only 172 seconds.
-That’s by far the quickest time we’ve seen yet.
+Handbrake is the most impressive show of the Core i7-6950X’s power, as it encoded our 420 megabyte,

 There is one test where the Aventum 3 loses, and that’s Geekbench single-core.
 Remember, the Core i7-6950X in the Aventum 3 was overclocked to “only” 4.3GHz, which is lower than an overclocked Intel Core i7-6700K, which typically hits 4.7 to 4.8GHz.
 Put simply, any single core in the Core i7-6700K is quicker than any single core in the Core i7-6950X.
 Fortunately for the ten-core monster, there are exceedingly few scenarios where that disadvantage matters.
 Any application designed with performance in mind is going to use multiple threads.